dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 **More string methods:**

-Strings have a wide variety of other methods for testing and manipulating the text data:
+Strings have a wide variety of other methods for testing and manipulating the text data.
+This is small sample of methods:

 ```python
 s.endswith(suffix)     # Check if string ends with suffix